-The third edition of the race takes place between 28 - 30 April 2017.
-It encompasses all four corners of the county and takes in Yorkshire’s two UNESCO World Heritage Sites at Fountains Abbey and Saltaire.
+The third edition of the race took place between 28 - 30 April 2017.
+It encompassed all four corners of the county and took in Yorkshire’s two UNESCO World Heritage Sites at Fountains Abbey and Saltaire.
+Click here for a race summary.

 Looking for stage timings?